stoneyrh/gSOAP/gsoap/TandemNonStop/README.txt

-The Tandem NonStop bridge enables the gSOAP toolkit for Tandem NonStop platforms.
+The Tandem NonStop bridge included in this directory enables the gSOAP toolkit for Tandem NonStop platforms.
 The bridge replaces the IO operation of the gSOAP engine with Tandem NonStop IO operations.

-The approach requires the code to be generated on any platform with the wsdl2h and soapcpp2 tools.
-The generated code can be compiled an run on Tandem using the bridge with the gSOAP engine (implemented in stdsoap2.c/.cpp).
-The wsdl2h and soapcpp2 tools will not run on Tandem, which would not be necessary.
+This approach requires the code to be generated on any platform (except Tandem NonStop, e.g. linux) with the wsdl2h and soapcpp2 tools, that should be build on the platform of choice to generate the source code.
+The generated code can be compiled an run on Tandem using the bridge, together with the gSOAP engine (implemented in stdsoap2.c/.cpp).
+The wsdl2h and soapcpp2 tools will not run on Tandem.

 When your environment supports OSS sockets then this bridge is not required.